 If you’ve been in the fun business for long, you’ve probably been asked by local fundraising organizations, schools, sports teams or companies about partnering or donating.
 Should you simply write a check, offer a fundraising event, host a trampoline park party or donate a portion of a night’s proceeds?
 There are many ways that you can make partnering with your community a win for everyone.
 And what’s even better, tracking and managing your donations can be done seamlessly, without causing administrative headaches or complicated staff procedures thanks to party software.

-Don’t guess at how to give to your community – read on for the ins and outs of these five approaches that can help make your fundraising efforts pain-free experiences.
+Don’t guess at how to give to your community – read on for the ins and outs of these five approaches that can help make your FEC fundraising efforts pain-free experiences.

 1. Sell designated charity items.

 Offering a designated item for sale with a portion of proceeds going to a charity can be a terrific fundraising effort.
 Take the sale of a special drink flavor or souvenir cup for example.
 You could offer a normal large Pepsi for $2.99 but decide to offer a uniquely branded cup for the benefit of a local or national charity.
 Perhaps you sell the special drink for $3.99, with $1 of each purchase going towards the fundraiser.
 Using this approach, the restaurant chain Firebirds Wood Fired Grill raised over $1,000,000 in 2017 by selling lemonade to support Alex’s Lemonade Stand Foundation.